You are about to leave Risk Strategies website and view the content of an external website.

 By accessing this link, you will be leaving Risk Strategies website and entering a website hosted by another party.
 Please be advised that you will no longer be subject to, or under the protection of, the privacy and security policies of Risk Strategies website.
 We encourage you to read and evaluate the privacy and security policies of the site you are entering, which may be different than those of Risk Strategies.

-Some contracts do not specify the edition date but will require that coverage for the AI be secured for claims “arising out of” the A/E services.
+Some contracts do not specify the edition date but require that coverage for the AI be secured for claims “arising out of” the A/E’s services.
 If the applicable AI endorsement is a current one, the A/E is possibly in breach of contract for failure to provide the required coverage.

 Failure to identify and address the “arising out of” language in an indemnity provision or insurance requirement could very well expose the design professional to an unintended obligation and possibly a breach of contract claim.

 Want to learn more?

 Find Darren Black on LinkedIn, here.

 Connect with Risk Strategies Architects & Engineers team at firstname.lastname@example.org

 For over 20 years, Darren S. Black has served architectural, engineering, and design-build firms as a professional liability insurance broker and risk management advisor.
 With previous experience as a litigator and coverage counsel, Darren reviews contracts for insurance requirements and risks such as “arising out of” language.